Stretching your back is a simple way to improve the health of your spine and release tight back muscles.

 It’s easy to adjust and customers love the new Magic Back stretcher because it makes noticeable improvements in your posture if you use it regularly for sitting.

-Pros: More durable and has a higher weight capacity than the original model, can be used sitting up or lying down, comes with a strap for fastening it to the back of your chair
+- Comes with a strap for fastening it to the back of your chair

 The back stretcher made by Fitness Junction adjusts to 3 arch heights for different intensities.